About

 ARTIST’S STATEMENT

 For years, I’ve been pulled into the restless spaces between abstraction and representation, figures and landscape.
-I’ve often turned my canvases upside-down as I've worked - frequently destroying surfaces I've just painted—in order to create chaos through color, texture, and movement as a reflection of my anxious frame of mind.
+I’ve often turned my canvases upside-down as I've worked - frequently destroying surfaces I've just painted—to create chaos through color, texture, and movement as a reflection of my anxious mind.
+Then, in 2023, I found myself entering a different state of being which arose through a move from Chicago to Upstate New York, and a new series revealed itself to me: portraits of my therapist.
+I’m painting these entirely with my fingers.